Draw My Loop

 Is GPS drawing difficult?

 Not at all.
-With Draw My Loop, you don't need to place every point manually.
+With Draw My Loop's GPS drawing tool, you don't need to place every point manually.
 Choose a shape, position it on the map, and the algorithm does the rest.
 A simple GPS drawing (heart, star) takes 2-3 minutes to create.

 A phone with Strava or a GPS watch (Garmin, Suunto, Coros, Apple Watch).
-The Draw My Loop tool works in your browser — no app to install to create the route.
+Draw My Loop is an online GPS drawing tool that works in your browser — no app to install to draw GPS routes.

 How long is a GPS drawing route?

 It depends on the shape and size.
-A simple heart is 5-10 km, a detailed animal 15-30 km.
+Simple GPS art like a heart is 5-10 km, a detailed animal 15-30 km.
 You can adjust the size in the Studio before exporting.

 Does GPS drawing work for cycling?

 Yes!
-Draw My Loop supports both pedestrian and cyclist routing profiles.
+This GPS drawing generator supports both pedestrian and cyclist routing profiles.
 The routing adapts automatically (bike lanes, one-way streets).

 Create my GPS drawing